keeferrourke/la-capitaine-icon-theme/README.md

 See LICENSE and COPYING for more details.

 ### Donations
-I'm a poor university computer science student, and I spend many hours per week working on this and other projects -- If you like this icon pack and want to support me or buy me a coffee, please feel free to [donate](https://paypal.me/keeferrourke):)
+I'm a poor university computer science student, and I spend many hours per week working on this and other projects -- If you like this icon pack and want to support me or buy me a coffee, please feel free to [donate](https://paypal.me/keeferrourke) :smile:

 ### Icon Requests
 If there's an icon that's missing in this project, feel free to [contact me](https://krourke.org/contact) or _open an issue_.